ModelCloud/GPTQModel/README.md

 ### Quantization and Inference

-> warning: this is just a showcase of the usage of basic apis in GPTQModel, which uses only one sample to quantize a much small model, quality of quantized model using such little samples may not good.
+Below is a basic sample using `GPTQModel` to quantize a llm model and perform post-quantization inference:

-Below is an example for the simplest use of `gptqmodel` to quantize a model and inference after quantization:

 ```py
 from datasets import load_dataset